dnacombo/app-maxfilter/README.md

 ### Running Locally (on your machine)

 1. git clone this repo
-2. Inside the cloned directory, create `config.json` with something like the following content with paths to your input files (see `config.json.example`)
+2. Inside the cloned directory, create `config.json` with something like the following content with paths to your input files and values of the input parameters (see `config.json.example`).

 ```json
 {